LeKoutz/social-network/README.md

 - user can login with Google and Github OAuth,
 - notifications per comment to post and/or reactions to post/comment,
 - log of all user activities,
-- edit or remove posts/comments.
+- edit or remove posts/comments,
+- private chat messaging between users with live notifications.

 ## Build